 This vegan chickpea and pumpkin stew is full of flavour and warmly spiced.
 It's a great vegetarian one-pot meal that freezes well and is easy to prepare.

-What should I do with my leftover pumpkin?
+What to do with leftover pumpkin?

 A few weeks ago I picked a pumpkin.
 It wasn't a small pumpkin and it wasn't a huge pumpkin, but it felt like it was by the end!
 It was too big to fit in the fridge but I didn't want to waste any of it.